-Note: There is a temporary pause in accepting new Ph.D. students into our Hispanic Linguistics program.
-We are still accepting new M.A. students into our Hispanic Linguistics program, and very much look forward to speaking with you about our M.A. program and how it can serve your professional goals and interests.
+Note: We are currently accepting applications for the Hispanic Linguistics M.A. and PhD programs for Fall 2023.
+Please apply!
+We very much look forward to speaking with you about our PhD and M.A. programs and how they can serve your professional goals and interests.

 Below you will find all the program and application details.
-If you have further questions, please contact the linguistics recruiter Dr. Brendan Regan with program-specific questions or the Spanish Academic Advisor Stephanie Santos with application-specific questions.
+If you have further questions, please contact the linguistics recruiter Dr. Brandon Rogers with program-specific questions or the Spanish Academic Advisor Stephanie Santos with application-specific questions.

 M.A.
 Program Career Goals

 Train teachers and researchers for positions at universities/college

 Prepare students on how to obtain a job in the Language Industry

 Develop skills for careers in publishing, textbook writing, & editing

 Linguistic knowledge (Second Language Acquisition, Psycholinguistics, Sociolinguistics, Phonetics/Phonology, Bilingualism/Multilingualism)